 Creating Disaster Recovery bootable disk is essential to restore your Disaster Recovery Backup job.
+However, this disk is system independent so you can create it on any system prior restoration.

 Disaster Recovery: Where to Backup

 In Disaster recovery you can backup to the following locations: